sulibao/ansible_docker_docker-compose/README.md

 # prom_alert_node-exporter

-This document is intended to illustrate the rapid deployment of Prometheus (via docker-compose) along with Alertmanager, Node-Exporter, SNMP-Exporter and Grafana.
+This document is intended to illustrate the rapid deployment of the monitoring system using docker-compose.
+By following this document, you can complete the installation of the following services:

+- Control node: Prometheus + Grafana + Alertmanager + Node-exporter + Blackbox-exporter services

+- Single-node Ansible container

+- Other nodes: node-exporter

 ## Pre-installation inspection items